dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 - This contains images from the internet.
 A total of 43 images belonging to each class.
 - Our model will be tested using this unseen data

 ### Streamlit App Output
 - Contains the App's final output

+### Class Names and Labels
+- Contains the signnames.csv file

+### Result Excel
+- Conatins a exccel sheet having the results of our test results on random images from the internet
+- Also contains the accuracy of our model on unseen data